krilangs/FYS4150/Project5/README.md

 Report: Contains the report files for the project.

-Data: Contains all the data files created by the C++-programs
+Data: Contains all the data files created by the C++-programs.
+(Missing the three text files with the positions (x,y,z) of the planets when simulating the whole Solar System, too big to upload)

 Figures: Contains figures produced by the Python code `plot_SolarSystem` by reading in the data from the text-files in the Data folder.